 Be Comfortable Riding At Slow Speeds

 Riding in traffic means you are going to be moving very slowly.
 Motorcycle training isn’t just for new riders.
-There are a variety of classes catering to intermediate and advanced riders that will allow you to fine-tune your skills.
+There are a variety of classes catering to intermediate and advanced riders that will allow you to fine-tune your skills and master slow speed motorcycle riding.
 Slowly easing on and off of the clutch, brake and throttle will allow you to smoothly ride through traffic without jerking around or having to catch yourself with your feet.
 Be aware of your center of gravity and shift your weight accordingly – if you feel yourself losing control, adjust your speed and catch yourself if necessary.

 Give Yourself Escape Room